tomas-nobile/upload-object-presigned-url-serverless/README.md

 5. Add Content-Type header matching your file type (e.g., `application/pdf`)
 6. Send the request

+### Step 3: Download File Using a Presigned URL
+1. Get download URLs by sending a request to `/get-file-urls` with the object names
+2. Create a GET request in Postman
+3. Paste the `s3FetchUrl` value as the request URL
+4. Send the request to download the file

 Important notes:
-- Presigned URLs expire after 2 minutes
+- Upload URLs expire after 2 minutes
+- Download URLs expire after 5 minutes
-- Use PUT method (not POST)
+- Use PUT method for uploading files
-- Content-Type must match the file type you're uploading
+- Use GET method for downloading files
-- No authentication needed for the S3 upload request
+- No authentication needed for the S3 upload/download requests